Sanger, Texas

-Sanger is a city in Denton County, Texas, United States.
-As As of the 2020 census, the population of the city was 8,839.
+Sanger is a city in Denton County, Texas, United States and is part of the Greater Dallas metropolitan area.
+As of the 2020 census, the population of the city was 8,839.

 Geography

 Sanger is located at (33.363068, –97.176212).
 According to the United States Census Bureau, the city has a total area of 28.3 km2, of which 0.1 sqkm, or 0.45%, is covered by water.

 The climate in this area is characterized by hot, humid summers and generally mild to cool winters.
 According to the Köppen climate classification, Sanger has a humid subtropical climate, Cfa on climate maps.